UseCase

 The idea is to separate two things:

-- the declaration of the use case: its dependencies (repositories and/or other use cases) + the factory that builds the final function
+- the declaration of the use case: its dependencies (ports and/or other use cases) + the factory that builds the final function

-- the instantiation of the use case: provide concrete implementations of the repositories (infrastructure) to obtain the executable function
+- the instantiation of the use case: provide concrete implementations of the ports (infrastructure) to obtain the executable function

 A UseCase can depend on another UseCaseHandler.
-In this case, instantiation is handled automatically: getUseCase(...) resolves the sub-use-cases from the same repositories object.
+In this case, instantiation is handled automatically: getUseCase(...) resolves the sub-use-cases from the same ports object.

 Create a UseCase